mltn123/cognitivemaps/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-oTree Survey used to collect cognitive Maps of participants.
+oTree Survey used to collect cognitive maps of participants.